 Welcome to the blog tour for The Fixer by HelenKay Dimon!
-I loved this new book of Dimon's, and I hope you will too.
-There is an excerpt below, don't miss it!
+I loved this book, and I hope you'll try it if you're interested.
+Learn more in this post!

 About the Book: